bbozkaya/merlin-milvus/README.md

 shows how to use a customer Merlin Systems operator as an interface between Milvus server and NVIDIA Triton Inference Server, for making inference queries on user-item similarity.

-The benchmark folder provides information on several performance benchmark conducted with Milvus framework using the user and item embeddings calculated in Notebook 01.
+The results folder provides information on several performance benchmark conducted with Milvus framework using the user and item embeddings calculated in Notebook 01.
 Milvus is GPU-accelerated and shows improved and much needed performance for real-life RecSys usecases and datasets, so be sure to take a look at the benchmark performance results.